Payments

 legacyPrices: ["price_old_pro_v1", "price_old_pro_v2"],

-}This is inbound mapping for webhook and refresh resolution.
-It lets you change Stripe pricing over time without losing the ability to interpret existing subscriptions correctly.
+}Inbound mapping for webhook and refresh resolution.
+Change Stripe pricing over time without losing the ability to interpret existing subscriptions.

 Secrets